spizzleayo/crowdfund-landing-page/README.md

 "# crowdfund-landing-page"
-This is a crowdunding landing page created with html css and vanilla javascript
+This is a crowdunding landing page created with html scss and vanilla javascript